 EthicsPoint is our confidential reporting tool that is accessible to all, including external stakeholders and the public, to report conduct that may be unethical, illegal or inconsistent with Our Code of Conduct.

 In FY2021, we established globally consistent principles for complaints and grievance mechanisms that align with the UN Guiding Principles on Business and Human Rights and apply to how we develop complaints and grievance mechanisms to enable relevant social contexts to be considered.
+In FY2022, we built on this work, seeking to engage external stakeholders more deliberately in the design and review of our mechanisms, with a particular focus on improvements from a cultural appropriateness perspective and adding additional channels for community stakeholders to raise concerns or complaints.

-Community concerns raised in FY2021
+Community concerns raised in FY2022

 We work collaboratively with local, regional and national stakeholder groups to enable people to express their views and experiences.
 This shared dialogue helps inform our decision-making on issues that are important to the communities where we operate, develop appropriate responses to seek to resolve concerns and identify new opportunities that can support local aspirations.